Community

 There are more than a few Windows users still working on archaic Windows applications that might have some use for the old File Manager, but Linux users won’t gain much from it.

-Still, the move does reflect Microsoft’s eagerness to embrace the open source community, which previously been a no-go zone.
+Still, the move does reflect Microsoft’s eagerness to embrace the open-source community, which had previously been a no-go zone.

 “We released WinFile as OSS given developer interest in using the tool and felt the release would further support Microsoft’s overall developer ecosystem, dedication to open source, and illustrate Microsoft’s commitment to OSS,” a Microsoft spokesperson said in a statement provided to LinuxInsider by company rep Joel Gunderson.